Are you looking for a low-maintenance pet that will show off your personality?

 Since they are easy to acquire and require minimal space and resources, plus their hardy nature allows for mistakes, some may argue that the Garden Snail should be the first choice for anyone considering adding snails to their collection.

-One of the attractive features of keeping Garden Snails is that you don’t have to invest in any expensive setups or materials when getting started.
+One of the attractive features of keeping Garden Snails is that you don’t have to invest in expensive setups or materials to get started.

 These snails can live on low-maintenance diets consisting mostly of soil-based fruits and vegetables such as potatoes, apples, and cucumbers.